-If the scale, or calculus (tartar, as dentists like to call it) is allowed to accumulate on the teeth it will unfortunately provide the right conditions for bacteria to thrive next to the gums.
-The purpose of the cleaning and polishing is basically to leave the surfaces of the teeth clean and smooth so that bacteria are unable to stick to them and you have a better chance of keeping the teeth clean during your regular home care.
+If the scale (also known as calculus or tartar) is allowed to accumulate on the teeth, it will, unfortunately, provide the right conditions for bacteria to thrive next to the gums.
+The purpose of the cleaning and polishing is basically to leave the surfaces of the teeth clean and smooth so that bacteria are unable to stick to them.
+This gives you a better chance of keeping the teeth clean during your regular home care.

 The professional cleaning of teeth is sometimes referred to as prophylaxis (or prophy for short).
 It’s a Greek word which means “to prevent beforehand” – in this case, it helps prevent gum disease.